JK Rowling brushes off concerns over legacy in wake of trans row on new podcast

-‘Whatever, I’ll be dead’: JK Rowling brushes off concerns over legacy in wake of trans row
+JK Rowling brushes off concerns over legacy in wake of trans row: ‘Whatever, I’ll be dead’

 Author referenced Harry Potter fans’ decisions to boycott her work

-JK Rowling appeared to be untroubled by the idea her trans views will affect her legacy as the creator of the Harry Potter series.
+JK Rowling has dimissed worries that her stance on trans issues and gender recognition will overshadow her legacy as creator of Harry Potter.

-The author has been interviewed by a new podcast, which was partly created to address the backlash over controversial remarks she has made about the transgender community.
+In a new podcast, partly created to address the backlash over remarks she has made about the transgender community, she said: “Whatever – I’ll be dead!
+I care about now.
+I care about the living.”

 Follow live reactions to the podcast here

-In recent year, Rowling has come under fire for various comments about gender ideology, with many., including stars of the Harry Potter adaptations, accusing her of transphobia.
+In recent years, Rowling has come under fire for various comments about gender ideology, with many, including stars of the Harry Potter adaptations, accusing her of transphobia.

 Rowling has repeatedly rejected the claims, saying that she “knows and loves” trans people.

-Harry Potter fans have been open about their struggles to separate Rowling’s views with the wizarding world they love so much, which led to many boycotting the recent Fantastic Beasts film franchise.
+Harry Potter fans have been open about their struggles to separate Rowling’s views from the wizarding world they love so much, which led to many boycotting the recent Fantastic Beasts film franchise.

 More recently, many fans refused to purchase the video game Hogwarts Legacy as the debate surrounding Rowling’s views continued.